Raghav-byte/Raghav-byte/README.md

 <img src="http://hits.dwyl.com/Raghav-byte/Raghav-byte.svg" alt="total hits" /> </div>
 <br>

 ### 👨‍💻  About Me :
-I'm a Computer Science Enthusiast  💻, Currently working as Backend Developer 👨🏻‍💻
+- 👨🏻‍💻 I'm a Computer Science enthusiast currently working as a Backend Developer.
+I specialize in technologies like Spring Boot and Django, and I'm always eager to learn more
 - 🌱 I’m currently working on technologies like Springboot , Django ,etc
-- 🤔 I’m looking for help in learning about DSA and Angular
+- 🤔 I’m looking for help in learning about Data Structures and Algorithms
 - 💬 Ask me about anything and everything
 - 📫 How to reach me: &nbsp;&nbsp;[![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white&link=mailto:shuklaraghav321.com)](mailto:shuklaraghav321@gmail.com)